About Croatia, a Mediterranean Gem

 The top things to do in Dubrovnik are exploring its narrow cobblestone streets, visiting historical landmarks such as the Rector’s Palace and St. Blaise Church, and enjoying panoramic views from the iconic City Walls that encircle it.

-Besides its architectural wonders and Game of Thrones connections, Dubrovnik boasts breathtaking natural beauty.
-The crystal-clear waters of the Adriatic Sea provide opportunities for swimming, snorkeling, and boat excursions to nearby islands like Lokrum or Elafiti Islands.
+Besides its architectural wonders and Game of Thrones connections, Dubrovnik has breathtaking natural beauty with crystal-clear waters perfect for swimming, snorkeling, and boat excursions to nearby islands (like Lokrum or Elafiti).

-Game of Thrones enthusiasts should know that Dubrovnik was the backdrop for several memorable scenes from the popular TV series.
-You can go on a Game of Thrones guided tour to discover filming locations such as Lovrijenac Fortress (known as the Red Keep in the show), Pile Gate (one of the entrances to King’s Landing), and Fort Bokar (featured in various battle scenes).
+Dubrovnik was the backdrop for several memorable scenes from the popular TV series.
+You can also join a Game of Thrones guided tour to discover filming locations such as Lovrijenac Fortress (known as the Red Keep in the show), Pile Gate (one of the entrances to King’s Landing), and Fort Bokar (featured in various battle scenes).

 Also, if you want to have a picture of you sitting on the official Iron Throne, you can go to Lokrum Island with a boat from the Old Harbour or on a Lokrum Island Game of Thrones Tour.